MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    write_tocsv: (bool, optional)
      specify whether to write the simulation results to a csv. if true, the exported csv files bear the same name as the input apsimx file name with suffix reportname.csv. if it is ``False``.
 If ``verbose``, the progress is printed as the elapsed time and the successfully saved csv
+   run_only: (bool, optional)
+       If True no results are loaded in memory.

    :returns:
-       generator that yields data frames knitted by pandas
+       generator that yields data frames knitted by pandas if ran_only is False else None

    Example::